nthieme/AJC_work/vote_delays.md

 ```

 This is where the dataframes diverge.
 In general, if it has an m at the
-end, it’s the data frame for the model.
+end, it’s the dataframe for the model.
 This looks like a lot of code,
 but it’s mostly data shaping and calculating simple functions of the
 data, like converting the number of Black residents in a precinct into
 the percentage of a precinct’s population that is Black.